Police Practice Math Test | Sample MCQ Exam!April 25th, 2022

 Enough said, let’s get started!

 Police Practice Math Test

 Below, we’ve put together a sample police practice math test to give you a solid idea of what to expect on exam day.
-There are 10 questions on this test, each of which has been developed to match the style and difficulty of the questions you are expected to prepare for in the weeks and months ahead.
+There are 10 questions on this test, each of which has been developed to match the style and difficulty of the questions on the police officer test.

-Do not worry if you don’t score 10 out of 10.
+Don’t worry if you don’t score 10 out of 10, or if you score low.
 Remember – you need to at least score 7 out of 10 to pass.
 However, try your best to score as high as possible.
 For this reason, Police Test Study Guide has placed 80% as the pass mark.
 The higher the score, the more likely you will be selected to join the police academy.
 Passing the police math test doesn’t need to be difficult.